web3privacy/docs/src/content/docs/research/pagency.md

+---
-# Pagency Framework for private use-case ideation
+title: Pagency Framework for private use-case ideation
+---

 **Pagency framework** is a tool to facilitate impactful privacy-enhancing ideas & raise privacy culture in web3.